tjsmelter/web-scraping-projects/README.md

 # Web Scraper

-This project utlizes the BeautifulSoup and requests libraries to scrape a page from empireoneline.com and extract an organized/ascending (1-100) JSON file list of the top 100 rated movies.
+This project utlizes the BeautifulSoup and requests libraries to scrape HTML data from a page from empireoneline.com and extract an organized/ascending (1-100) JSON file list of the top 100 rated movies.